studentX/lab2/opentracing/README.md

 <br/>

+> [IF NO GO CHOPS!]
+Goto step #7

-1. Instrument the Castle service by tracing incoming *melt* requests (SKIP IF NO GO CHOPS!!)
+1. Instrument the Castle service by tracing incoming *melt* requests
    1. Edit your Castle trace and add the following tags to the trace:
       1. http.method
       2. http.url